Guerdy J. Préval

-Guerdy Jacques Preval (born March, 1950 in Port-au-Prince, Haiti) is a Haitian-Canadian painter.
+Guerdy Jacques Préval (born March 1950 in Port-au-Prince, Haiti) is a Haitian-Canadian painter.
 He now lives and works in Montreal, Quebec, Canada.

 Life

-Guerdy Jacques Preval was born in Port-au-Prince, Haiti in 1950.
+Guerdy Jacques Preval was born in Port-au-Prince, Haiti, in 1950.
 At a young age, he began taking summer classes in ceramics and, then in painting at the workshop Poto-Mitan led by painters Tiga and Dorcély.
 Later, at the Athenaeum Studio Art, he continued his apprenticeship under the supervision of Emmanuel Pierre-Charles and Valentin Iviquel who quickly became his friends.

-In 1972, he emigrated to Montreal.
+In 1972, Préval emigrated to Montreal.
 In conjunction with his activities as an artist, he obtained a Bachelor of Arts and a Master of Art Studies at the Université du Québec à Montréal (UQAM).
 In 2001, he exhibited his work at the 49th edition of the Venice Biennale Contemporary Arts.

 Works

-The painting of Guerdy J. Preval, according to the art historian Carlo A. Célius, "manifests […] a passion for beautiful shapes, bright colors, a drawing virtuosity and skill in a spatial environment, which, however, never form a pure formalism."
+The painting of Préval, according to the art historian Carlo A. Célius, "manifests […] a passion for beautiful shapes, bright colors, a drawing virtuosity and skill in a spatial environment, which, however, never form a pure formalism."

 Indeed, there is in the painting of Préval a permanent tension between the figurative and the abstract, which aims only toward one objective: to break with a certain classicism.
 There are so many moments that troubled areas are deaf or silent.
 Sometimes, they try to identify the principles of strength and fragility of humans.
 Sometimes, they evoke historical event of the home country, in particular.
 These echoes of a scarred land, Haiti, are major contributors to the aesthetics of Preval.